Confronting Malice: What Does Malice Mean In The Bible

 Think of malice like a stone thrown into a calm lake.

-See also Perfect Completeness: What Does The Number 10 Mean In The Bible?
+See also The Power Of Five: What Does The Number 5 Means In The Bible

 The ripples spread out, touching everything around.